hyperledger-archives/sawtooth-core/README.md

 Sawtooth Lake
 =============

+This is a copy of the sawtooth lake project core.

 The Sawtooth Lake distributed ledger is a highly modular platform for building, deploying and running distributed ledgers.